smirn0v/objclint/docs/source/index.rst

 Welcome to Objclint's documentation!
 ====================================

-Objclint is clang based tool to perform code style checking on Objective-C projects.
+Objclint is a clang based tool for performing code style guidelines check for Objective-C project.
 Each rule is just JS script.

 :Author:
     Alexander Smirnov. alexander [at] smirn0v.ru